Sash411/LSTM/README.md

 # LSTM
 Long Short Term Memory.
-This word predication model is done in Jupyter Notebook.
+This word prediction model is done in Jupyter Notebook.